M65 Sapphire - Manual

 Your Dishmaster is designed to use liquid detergents.
 Do not attempt to use soaps or soap powders.
 We recommend Dishmaster® Liquid Detergent Concentrate.
 Other name brand liquid detergents may work in your Dishmaster.
 Do not use detergents with lotion additives.
 Avoid detergents that appear opaque or cloudy rather than transparent.

-Under these two circumstances the diverter valve may not always close:
+Under these circumstances the diverter valve may not always close automatically in which case it must be disengaged manually by the user:

-- If you divert the water flow to the wand at a very low rate of flow, the diverter valve may not return to the closed position when the main (mixer) valve is closed.
-Therefore, be visually aware of the position of the diverter valve before you open the main valve to turn the water on the next time.
+- If the flow to the wand is at a very low rate of flow, the diverter valve may not return to the closed position when the main (mixer) valve is closed.

-- Likewise, the diverter valve may not return to the closed position if the main (mixer) valve is closed slowly.
-Therefore, close the main valve quickly when you turn the water flow off so that the diverter valve will return to the closed position.
+- The diverter valve may not return to the closed position if the main (mixer) valve is closed slowly.
+Close the main (mixer) valve quickly.

 Every faucet’s longevity is subject to the condition of the water that flows through it.
 A Dishmaster is no exception.
 Water quality causes the most variation in the performance of a Dishmaster Faucet and water conditions vary greatly throughout the country.
 In addition, the unique design of your Dishmaster that allows it to dispense suds at the touch of a button means it has more components than the typical faucet.
 We have no control over the condition of your water and therefore do not warranty seals or rubber components.
 However, with proper care, your Dishmaster will give you many years of reliable service.
 Please take a few minutes to read through the Operation and Maintenance sections and become familiar with the use and care of your Dishmaster.